LalitMaganti/sismo/README.md

 sismo record --pid 12345
 ```

-You can then visualize it on https://ui.perfetto.dev.
+You can then visualize the resulting trace at [ui.perfetto.dev](https://ui.perfetto.dev).
 <!-- TODO(lalitm): switch to sismo UI when ready. -->

 Concretely, sismo can collect:

-* CPU profiling: understand where your program is spending time by sampling
+* **CPU profiling**: understand where your program is spending time by sampling
   stack traces.
-* Memory profiling: isolate where your program is allocating too much memory
+* **Memory profiling**: isolate where your program is allocating too much memory
   or is leaking.
-* App-specific details: using language bindings in C/C++/Rust/Zig/Java/Kotlin/Go,
+* **App-specific details** (planned): language bindings in C/C++/Rust/Zig/Java/Kotlin/Go
-  you can annotate what your program is doing with rich trees of context.
+  will let you annotate what your program is doing with rich trees of context.
-* Kernel scheduling: gain insight into the relationships between threads
+* **Kernel scheduling**: gain insight into the relationships between threads
   of your process, or how your app might be contending with others on the
   system.